 The first business at hand has been to take advantage of the rainy season to continue to dig and plant.
-As I stated earlier, Emma made sure the soybeans were already in the ground.
-However, it was decided to also plant G-nuts (ground nuts or peanuts) and soybeans in the land where the education center will be.
+It was decided to also plant G-nuts (ground nuts or peanuts) and soybeans in the land where the education center will be.
 There will be weeding done in the already planted soybeans this coming week, which will come in a timely way for preparing RAU for an upcoming training for which we will be hosts.
 Emma and two other facilitators were asked by the local government to provide a one-day training on entrepreneurship and business planning.
 Jacob will have opportunity in the beginning to give out Bibles ,welcome the participants, and share RAU’s vision.
 We will be receiving around 30 Local Council (LC) policy makers from Moyo District (from the LC-V [i.e. Governor of Moyo District] down to the LC-1’s).
 Emma pushed to have RAU as the venue so that it could also provide an inspirational example for what will be taught.

 Emma is continuing his radio Extension program every Thursday evening.
 Increasingly, we are getting the most encouraging feedback about the concrete benefits of the Radio call-in show in so many communities in the Moyo and Adjumani districts, with reports of improved production and financial reward.

 The man is the first photo with the carrots is Drani Charles, who recently and suddenly passed away after a bad reaction to a bee sting.
 He left behind a widow and many children.
 Please pray for his wife, Jesca, and the children as well as for the church who will step up to help her.